Good governance for the environment and climate

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2018
+Overall term: 2016 to 2020

 Morocco has invested considerable efforts in environmental protection and climate change mitigation and has already put in place crucial structures for implementing environment policy.
 The Moroccan constitution emphasises the importance of environmental protection and climate change mitigation for the country’s development.
-The National Charter for Environment and Sustainable Development and the National Sustainable Development Strategy provide the basis for Morocco’s environmental and climate policies.
-The provisions laid out in these now need to be implemented in practice.
-However, the relevant public, private and civil society stakeholders do not yet apply consistent practices or instruments of good governance.
+The National Charter for the Environment and Sustainable Development and the National Sustainable Development Strategy (NSDS) provide the basis for Morocco’s environmental and climate policies.
+Public and private stakeholders, as well as civil society, must now put the policy guidelines into practice.
+However, these stakeholders are not yet applying consistent procedures or instruments of good governance.